mmgen/mmgen-wallet/README.md

 the more prosaic 2048-word [BIP39 wordlist][bw] used in most wallets today.

-Beginning with version 0.12.0, the BIP39 mnemonic format is also supported, allowing you to use MMGen as a master wallet for other wallets supporting that widespread standard.
+Beginning with version 0.12.0, the BIP39 mnemonic format is also supported, allowing you to use MMGen Wallet as a master wallet for other wallets supporting that widespread standard.

-#### A brief overview of MMGen’s unique feature set:
+#### A brief overview of MMGen Wallet’s unique feature set:

 - **[Full transaction and address tracking support][T]** for Bitcoin, [Bcash][bx], [Litecoin][bx], [Ethereum][E], Ethereum Classic and [ERC20 tokens][E].